OpenLocalization/azurecontent/articles/api-management/automation-manage-api-management.md

-#Managing Azure API Management using Azure Automation
+#Managing Azure API Management using Azure Automation Modified

 This guide will introduce you to the Azure Automation service, and how it can be used to simplify management of Azure API Management.